open/close all folders

 - In the recent Who's Your Mummy?, the mummies aren't even the villains, they're the victims.

 - In Tom B. Stone's Graveyard School series, "Don't Tell Mummy" features a delightfully sarcastic, enigmatic girl called Morton, who turns out to be a living mummy (she's a good character nonetheless).

 - There is an Anne Rice novel called The Mummy: or Rameses the Damned.
 The titular mummy, like Imhotep above, doesn't fit the trope himself, but Cleopatra kinda-sorta does, at least at first.

 - Sir Arthur Conan Doyle's Lot No. 249 tells the tale of ultimate nerd revenge in the form of an auction-bought mummy and an occultist student.
 It ends quite not so badly as the setup might lead to expect.

 - An early cliffhanger in Galaxy of Fear: Planet of the Dead has our protagonists menaced by mummies! who are then revealed to be living people in costumes.
 The real undead that they face later are varied, some of them bandaged, others not.

-- The Doctor Who story "Pyramids of Mars" features robots disguised as mummies, serving pseudo-Egyptian God and actual alien being Sutekh.
+- "Pyramids of Mars" features robots disguised as mummies, serving pseudo-Egyptian God and actual alien being Sutekh.

 - One Are You Afraid of the Dark? episode featured a Mummy that was accidentally awakened during transport to a museum.
 After running away from it in the museum for most of the show, they eventually discover that it only wants a magical ring one of the characters got from its tomb (which, of course, the bad guy tries to use himself and ends up with a Raiders of the Lost Ark-style Karmic Death).
 When the mummy puts it on, it comes back to life as a pretty girl.